 - Provide discount days for your customers.

-- Use of biddable media is another way at boosting brand awareness, as it is the use of paid promotion across Facebook or Twitter, targeted at a particular segment, by using keywords and usually run on a budget to reach target market.
+- Use of biddable media is another way of boosting brand awareness, as it is the use of paid promotion across Facebook or Twitter, targeted at a particular segment, by using keywords and usually run on a budget to reach the target market.

 - Word of mouth or direct referral is a powerful influence, and can help boost your brands in ways that you could not imagine.
 Word of mouth or direct referral can be gained through excellent customer service, provision of incentives, and also testimonials.